keckao/kapa/_pages/logistics_2023_test.md

 **Zoom**

-The Zoom details can be found in the KASM 2022 email.
+KASM 2023 is an in person only meeting.

 **Covid**

-We will following the same protocols as the KSM:
+We will following the same protocols as the Keck Science Meeting.

-For those attending in person, please note that Caltech is requiring all persons to be vaccinated.
-To ensure we are meeting their guidelines, if you are attending in person, please ensure that you have proof of vaccination with you at the workshop if needed for review.
-Please see Caltech’s policy on this vaccine mandate.
-We will also be following Caltech’s social distancing and mask policies for this event.
 For information on the policies follow the KSM links <a href="https://kecksciencemeeting.org/home/logistics/" target="_blank">here</a>.